kleineluka/burial/README.md

 - **Reversing** 🧬: Inject code into the game, export and deobfuscate the game's run-time code, manage NW.js SDK's, enable developer tools, view/edit game information, and create/manage backups of your game files.
 - **Mod Tools** 🖍️:  Create/edit mod json files, create/edit repo json files, generate differences between two mod packages, package your mod, and upload your mod.
 - **Mod Manager** 🍱: Install pre-made modpacks, add/update/remove Tomb modloader, browse and download mods, view/toggle/update installed mods, and create/manage multiple instances of the game.
-- **Knowledge** 📔: View what obfuscated functions do and easily access modding resources.
+- **Knowledge** 📔: View what obfuscated functions and variables do and easily access modding resources.
+- **Easy and Safe** 🍵: Burial is designed with guardrails in mind to help you from messing up your game!
+And, it's only a few easy clicks to get started~
 - **Quality of Life** 🌸: Pretty GUI (based on Ashley's colours!), persistant settings, built-in tutorials, update checking, lots of emojis..
 - **By Fans, Not Thieves** 🥰: A legal copy of the game is required to use Burial!
 Burial will **never** implement any anti-DRM or piracy tools.